PoonamPandey-8/Customer-Churn-Retention-Analysis/README.md

 ## Project Overview

-Customer churn is an important business problem because losing customers can reduce revenue and slow business growth.
-In this project, I used a telecom customer churn dataset from Kaggle to understand which customer groups are more likely to leave the company.
+This is an end-to-end customer churn analysis project using Python, SQL, and Power BI.
+The project focuses on cleaning the raw dataset, analyzing churn patterns, and building a Power BI dashboard to communicate the findings.

 The project follows a complete data analysis workflow: